pshephardiii/Bax-Attacks/README.md

 Buff Accuracy = the likelihood that a character's move will successfully boost their own stats

-Use Act 1-4: the limit number of uses for each move
+Use Act 1-4: the limited number of uses for each move

 STATUS EFFECTS: